Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/recordkeeping.md

 - If over 16MB, use Bulk Data format and save as nd-json.
 - Add international patient summary (if needed).
 - Add problem oriented health record components (if needed).
-- Add provenance resources.
+- Add provenance resources and optionally sign then with a FHIR Signature.
 - Add media and supporting documents.
+- Optionally add a FHIR Signature to a PhrBundle instance.
 - Rename the .ndjson file with .phr extension.
 - Compress the file (or directory) with zip and DEFLATE algorithms.
-- Sign the file with an X.509 certificate or public key.
+- Encrypt the file with a passphrase or the public key in the intended recipient's X.509 certificate.
 - Rename the .phr file with .sphr extension.
+- Optionally hash the file and produce a JWS signature using your discoverable X.509 certificate.

 #### Importing a Standard Personal Health Record

 - Configure operating sytem to open the .sphr with the application of your choice.
 - If .sphr not registered, rename to .zip
-- Check for an X.509 signature or certificate.
+- Optionally validate the associated JWS signature using the source system's X.509 certificate.
 - Decompress the file (or directory) with zip and DEFLATE algorithms.
-- Decrypt as necessary.
+- Decrypt using a provided passphrase or the private key associated with your discoverable X.509 certificate.
 - If a directory, scan for media and supporting documents such as PDF.
 - Scan the contents of the directory for a .phr or .ndjson file.
 - Scan the .phr file for the Composition resource.